What is a Power of Attorney?

 Durable Power of Attorney: Most power of attorney documents are drafted as durable.
 This allows the powers vested with the agent to continue even upon incapacitation of the principal.
 The authorities granted are most useful in the event the principal is unable to act.
 Therefore, it is vital to ensure duties are performed continuously without interruption by establishing the Power of Attorney as durable.
-In Florida, more durable power of attorney information can be found in Florida Statute section 709.08.
+More information about Florida durable power of attorney can be found in Florida Statute section 709.08.

 General Power of Attorney: This specification awards broad authority to carry out legal acts on behalf of an individual.
 It is not unlimited power in all matters, but rather permits activity in the area of certain subjects.
 A list must be accompanied by the form to indicate which actions the agent can perform.

 Limited Power of Attorney: This designation allows an agent to act on behalf of the principle only for specific circumstances or to complete a particular action.
 This power can be as narrow as selling a specific house or asset.
 The agent is entitled to do all things required to sell the residence, but may not sell other properties or tamper with other finances.